NTessier97/Portfolio-Projects/README.md

 ## Regression Analysis Empirical Project

 My first foray into regression analysis.
 In this project I used data from a large Canadian university to investigate the factors that lead to students being placed on academic probation and how that placement affects both their long- and short-term academic performance.
 Readers beware!
-The write up on this one is a long one but well worth it in my opinion.
+The write up on this one is a long one, but well worth it in my opinion.
 [LINK](https://github.com/NTessier97/Portfolio-Projects/blob/18ad2d857fa85c123740d0191feecea3984ee7e3/Empirical%20Project%20Final%20Draft.pdf)

 ## Baseball SQL Data Exploration Project